-You can expect to pay a few hundred dollars for your first session with a business coach.
-That small investment can pay off huge in the long-run.
-If you want to know more about why business coaching is worth the investment – check out some of the benefits here.
+You can expect to pay a few hundred pounds or euro for your first session with a business coach.
+That small investment can pay off hugely in the long-run.
+If you want to know more about why business coaching is worth the investment – check out the full details on the cost of a business coach including discussion on ROI.
 They range from increases to profitability and employee satisfaction, to reductions in business costs.

 Longer programs can range into the thousands of dollars, so it’s important to get a good match.
 When picking a coach, look for one that’s a good fit for your industry and has relevant experience.
 To maximise your investment, check for coaches that offer free initial consultation sessions.
 These are great ways to get a feel for the process and see if your coach is right for you.

 One of the best parts of business coaching is that virtual consultations and online sessions can greatly facilitate the process.
-Going with an online coach can help you get the best deal possible and the experience can be just as beneficial and professional as in-person sessions.
+Going with an online coach can help business owners get the best deal possible and the experience can be just as beneficial and professional as in-person sessions.

 The business world is harsh and can be a difficult place to excel.
 Competition is everywhere and making one wrong turn might flip your lifelong professional dream into a bust.
 Do you really want to take that chance?

-Why not increase your odds of success by enlisting the help of a professional business coach?
+Why not increase your odds of success and business growth by enlisting the help of a professional business coach?
 A good one can help your business get to the top of your industry.
 You’ll get organisational advice about how to improve your business but also professional advice about how to improve leadership abilities.
-You’ll get tailored, personable and actionable strategies to build the foundation of your business success.
+You’ll get tailored, personable, and actionable strategies to build the foundation of your business success.